alexdepalex/k8s-from-scratch-meetup/slides.md

 !SLIDE
 **Where do we start Today?**

-- We have prepared the specification of the IAAS layer (on AWS) for you.
+- We have prepared the specification of the IAAS layer for you.
 - When prepared, you have a IaaS layer running (a healthy three nodes cluster)

 <br/>